aleazofeifam/microsoft-365-docs/microsoft-365/security/office-365-security/detect-and-remediate-illicit-consent-grants.md

 1. Sign in to the computer that you will run the script from with local administrator rights.

-2. Download or copy the [Get-AzureADPSPermissions.ps1](https://gist.github.com/psignoret/41793f8c6211d2df5051d77ca3728c09) script from GitHub to a folder from which you will run the scruipt.
+2. Download or copy the [Get-AzureADPSPermissions.ps1](https://gist.github.com/psignoret/41793f8c6211d2df5051d77ca3728c09) script from GitHub to a folder from which you will run the script.
 This will be the same folder to which the output "permissions.csv" file will be written.

 3. Open a PowerShell instance as an administrator and open to the folder you saved the script to.